donnajharris/tic-tac-toe-improvement/README.md

 ### Run the website:

 1. Start redis in docker by running `docker-compose up`

+(Note: if installing Docker Desktop on a Mac OS, be sure to give Docker permission at the path, in one way or another.
+See my post. https://medium.com/@foundationalthings/getting-decked-out-with-docker-ed75e1c1f9e8)

 2. Start api by running this from a terminal: